Metal MCQ Quiz in मल्याळम - Objective Question with Answer for Metal - സൗജന്യ PDF ഡൗൺലോഡ് ചെയ്യുക

 Answer (Detailed Solution Below)

-Option 1 : Both A and R are true, and R is the correct explanation of A
+Option 2 : Both A and R are true, but R is not the correct explanation of A

-The correct answer is Both A and R are true, and R is the correct explanation of A.
+The correct answer is Both A and R are true, and R is not a correct explanation of A.

 Key Points